CE-PhoenixCart/PhoenixCart/README.md

 Thank you to all shopowners, developers, consultants and business owners who are supporting the Project by volunteering their time and/or by supporting the project financially.

-### Certified Service Providers
+### Certified Partners

-[Certified service providers](https://phoenixcart.org/forum/viewforum.php?f=22) are those who are known to produce modern code, adhering as much as possible to Phoenix's core principle of no core changes.
+[Certified Partners](https://phoenixcart.org/forum/viewforum.php?f=22) are those who are known to produce modern code, adhering as much as possible to Phoenix's core principle of no core changes.
 They also provide services such as SEO, [hosting](https://phoenixcart.org/forum/app.php/hosting), theme design and more.

-* These developers are certified by the Core Team
+* These partners are certified by the Core Team
-* These developers support Phoenix by giving their time, code and financial support
+* These partners support Phoenix by giving their time, code and financial support

 If you are looking for a developer for a paid-for project, please consider one of those at https://phoenixcart.org/forum/app.php/developers